GST Composition Scheme

 Step 1: Firstly, the taxpayers have to visit the Goods and Services Tax portal to Opt for the Composition Levy online.

-Step 2: You have to click on the New Registration under the services tab that is visible on the home page.
+Step 2: The applicant shall click on the New Registration under the services tab that is visible on the home page.
 The following application procedure is of two parts:

 - Temporary Reference Number (TRN)